Your Back-to-School checklist

 • Playdates can be such a saviour for help with after-school care if you need to be at work or elsewhere.
 Maybe see if you can pencil some reciprocal playdates into the diary and share the love.
 It takes a village!

 • Booked in for before and after-school care?
 Is there anything additional you need to sort for that?

 • Organise a few play dates with school mates to re-familiarise before school starts is a great way to ease kiddies back into their school social group.

 • Start to slowly re-introduce the "routine" and getting out of the habit of later holiday nights etc.

 And that's it!
-We hope this checklist will help help make the return to "normal" as seamless as it can be.
+We hope this checklist will help make the return to the school year as seamless as it can be.